sawyer-greaves/lab-wiki-test/lab_equipment/umhd.md

 >:warning: **This page is incomplete!
 Please add any information that may be missing or useful!**

-Source code is found in the [untethered-magnetic-haptic-device][source].
+Source code is found in the [untethered-magnetic-haptic-device][source] repository.

 [source]: https://bitbucket.org/utahtelerobotics/untethered-magnetic-haptic-device/src/main/